Chondria/SiB/docs/using-generic-type-in-custom-data.md

 In this guide, you:

-- Encountered a compilation error in the template due to not **`Config`** type being out of the scope of a custom data type.
+- Encountered a compilation error in the template due to **`Config`** type being out of the scope of a custom data type.
 - To fix the error, you replaced the problematic line of code with the appropriate line that include the generic type parameter **`<T>`**.

 Also, you learned that: